jasonbanboa/vanila-kanban/README.md

 # vanila-kanban
 TODO
-1. edit todos
+1. delete todos
+2. refactor so edit, delete are static events
-2. create new todos
+3. create new todos
-3. create new sections
+4. create new sections

  'kanban' is set in localstorage <br/>
 `JSON.parse(localStorage.getItem('kanban'))` returns